Candidate Filing is now closed

 If you will be 16 or 17 in 2020, you can sign up to be a student election judge and help your friends and neighbors cast their ballots.

-Filing for office for candidates in 2018occurred from May 22 through June 5, 2018.
-The Rochester City Clerk's Office is the filing office for all city offices (mayor and city council.)
+Filing for office for candidates in 2020 occurred from May 19 through June 2, 2020.
+The Rochester City Clerk's Office is the filing office for all city offices (city council members for wards 2, 4, and 6 as well as the councilmember-at-large.)
+The City Clerk's Office is also accepting filings for school board directors in 2020.

-Candidate Filing Packets: includes information about campaign guidelines and required campaign finance reports - will be updated for 2020
+Candidate Filing Packets: includes information about campaign guidelines and required campaign finance reports.